clamstew/jods/docs/docs/playwright-screenshots.md

 If the screenshot system encounters issues:

+1. **Missing Test IDs**: Check if the `data-testid` attributes are correctly added to components in the source code
-1. **Connection Issues**: Make sure the documentation site is running locally before taking screenshots
+2. **Connection Issues**: Make sure the documentation site is running locally before taking screenshots
-2. **Theme Toggle Issues**: The system uses multiple selectors to find the theme toggle button, but if the site structure changes, you may need to update the selectors in the screenshot scripts
+3. **Theme Toggle Issues**: The system uses multiple selectors to find the theme toggle button, but if the site structure changes, you may need to update the selectors in the screenshot scripts
-3. **Missing Pages/Components**: Verify that the URLs and selectors match the actual site structure
+4. **Missing Pages/Components**: Verify that the URLs and selectors match the actual site structure
-4. **Disk Space**: If you have many timestamped screenshots, use `pnpm docs:screenshot:cleanup` to free up space
+5. **Disk Space**: If you have many timestamped screenshots, use `pnpm docs:screenshot:cleanup` to free up space

 ### Section Screenshot Issues

 If section screenshots aren't capturing the right elements:

+1. **Add data-testid attributes** to the components in source code
-1. **Add more specific alternative selectors** in `screenshot-selectors.mjs` for better triangulation
+2. **Add more specific alternative selectors** in `screenshot-selectors.mjs` for better triangulation
-2. **Use element exclusion** to remove unwanted elements while keeping useful ones for triangulation
+3. **Use element exclusion** to remove unwanted elements while keeping useful ones for triangulation
-3. **Run with debug mode** for detailed logs: `DEBUG=true pnpm screenshot:unified`
+4. **Run with debug mode** for detailed logs: `DEBUG=true pnpm screenshot:unified`
-4. **Adjust padding settings** for specific sections that need more context
+5. **Adjust padding settings** for specific sections that need more context

 ## 🔄 Design Versioning and Comparison